wdudek82/learning-testing-2022-frontend/README.md

 - [ ] better error handling (interceptor, error pages)
 - [ ] separate sign-out page (?)
-- [ ] signup form should not has validation triggered after submitting
+- [ ] signup view
-- [ ] signout view
+  - [ ] validation should not be triggered on submitting
   - [ ] email uniqueness checked only on submit
   - [ ] separate "show password" buttons for "password" and "password confirmation"
   - [ ] password mismatch error visible only under password confirmation